mkazachkova/Computational-Genomics-2016/README.md

 ## References to Papers:
 [1] Brad Solomon and Carleton Kingsford.
 Large-scale search of transcriptomic read sets with sequence bloom trees. *bioRxiv*, page 017087, 2015.

 [2] William B Langdon.
 Mycoplasma contamination in the 1000 genomes project.
 BioData Min- ing, 7(1):1, 2014.

+[3] Anthony O Olarerin-George and John B Hogenesch.
+Assessing the prevalence of mycoplasma contamination in cell culture via a survey of ncbi’s rna-seq archive.
+Nucleic acids research, 43(5):2535–2542, 2015.